coderefinery/installation/content/editors.md

 (editors)=

-# Text editors for git
+# Text editors for Git

-A **text editor** edits plain text, and is important to any type of computer work.
+A **text editor** edits plain text, and is important for almost any type of computer work.

 There are text editors with a graphical user interface and text